mattermost/compass-components/README.md

     npm install --legacy-peer-deps
     ```

-    > **NOTE:** adding the flag `--legacy-peer-deps` is curently needed when there is no valid `package-lock.json` in
+    > **NOTE:** adding the flag `--legacy-peer-deps` is currently needed when there is no valid `package-lock.json` in
-    > place, since `peerDependencies` differ fand cannot be resolved for storybook and other packages.
+    > place, since `peerDependencies` differ and cannot be resolved for storybook and other packages.

 3. Run storybook